‘The Laundromat’ Is the Story of a Dark Joke ‘Being Played on All of Us,’ Says Meryl Streep

 Directed by Steven Soderbergh, the Netflix movie takes a blackly comic look at the investigation into the Panama Papers, a trove of documents that were leaked to journalists in 2016 and that revealed global schemes set up by a Panamanian law firm to help companies and rich clients around the world avoid billions of dollars in taxes.
 Streep plays a middle-class woman who is cheated of money she’s owed and starts asking uncomfortable questions.

 Although the approach is humorous in many ways, the subject matter is deadly serious, both Soderbergh and Streep said Sunday in Venice, where the Netflix film is having its world premiere.
-“This is an entertaining, flash, funny way of telling a very, very dark…joke that’s being played on all of us,” Streep said.
+“This is an entertaining, flash, funny way of telling a very, very dark, black-hearted joke, a joke that’s being played on all of us,” Streep said.

 She added that the crimes revealed in the Panama Papers were not victimless, citing the example of Daphne Caruana Galizia, a Maltese journalist who was using the Panama Papers to investigate corruption when she was killed by a car bomb in 2017.
 “Some people died for it,” Streep said.
 “This movie is fun, it’s funny, but it’s really, really important.”